 Judge Brett Kavanaugh watches with his family as President Donald J. Trump signs the document Monday evening, July 9, 2018, in the Treaty Room of the @WhiteHouse, naming Kavanaugh as his nominee to become the next Associate Justice of the #SCOTUS. pic.twitter.com/Wv9gvkVFdt— Dan Scavino Jr. (@Scavino45) July 10, 2018

-As the Washington Post noted: “In selecting Kavanaugh on Monday night, Trump chose a judge reared in Washington’s finest Jesuit institutions, including Georgetown Preparatory School.
+As the Washington Post noted when he was first nominated: “In selecting Kavanaugh on Monday night, Trump chose a judge reared in Washington’s finest Jesuit institutions, including Georgetown Preparatory School.
 Kavanaugh, who serves on the U.S. Court of Appeals for the D.C.
 Circuit, is active in several Catholic organizations in the area...”

 The name Kavanaugh means student of Kevin, in this instance St. Kevin, a revered Irish saint who founded the famed monastery at Glendalough in County Wicklow.